Visyond/website-hugo/site/content/solutions/financial-data-analysis-software.md

     image: /img/2019-02 Interactive Presentation.png
     link: /features/interactive-presentations/
     title: Remove Bottlenecks to Test Assumptions
-  - descr: "* Visyond provides a safety net that helps in auditing the spreadsheet, improving the quality of your models and avoiding accidental mistakes \r\n* Automated debugging solutions such as Error Root Cause and Cell Dependencies Analysis will save you hours\r\n"
+  - descr: "* Visyond provides a safety net that helps in auditing the spreadsheet, improving the quality of your models and avoiding accidental mistakes \r\n* Automated debugging solutions such as Error Root Cause Analysis will save you hours\r\n"
     files:
       - alt: Financial Data analysis Software - Track Errors in Visyond
         descr: >-